karthik198500/TripFareProcessor/README.md

 * OpenCSV
 * Spring Boot
 *
+# Design
+Please refer the TripFare.pdf in the resources/design folder for a high level architecture.

 # Clarifications & Assumptions
 * Can a bus break down and customer catching a different bus and continuing the journey- Assuming all are given in the